 \begin{lemma} (Well-Formedness Lemma of {\rm \cite{Yam99}})\hs{2} A $k$-tape QTM $M$ with a transition function $\delta$ is well-formed iff the time-evolution operator of $M$ preserves the $\ell_2$-norm. \end{lemma}

-Given a nonempty subset $K$ of $\complex$, we say that a QTM is of {\em K-amplitude} if all values of its transition function belong to $K$.
+Given a nonempty subset $K$ of $\complex$, we say that a QTM is of {\em K-amplitude} if all values of its quantum transition function belong to $K$.
 It is of significant importance to limit the choice of amplitude within an appropriate set $K$ of reasonable numbers.
-With the use of such a set $K$, we define two complexity classes $\bqp_K$ and $\fbqp_K$ as follows.
+With the use of such a set $K$, we introduce two important complexity classes $\bqp_K$ and $\fbqp_K$.